kartikeyvaish/Kolegia_Mobile/README.md

 - If someone wants to raise a hand on a lost item, they can easily do that.
 - Light/Dark Mode support.

+## Android APK Download link

+The link to the .apk file for the application can be found [here](https://expo.dev/artifacts/eas/3HfyrcvBwDg2SVatsp8v4B.apk)

+## Tech Stack

+- React Native
+- Node.js
+- MongoDB
+- Firebase

 ## ✨ App Preview

 <p align="center">